Research & Publications

 Machine learning/Deep learning for predictive analytics– Emergency medicine is a unique and exciting field for the application of predictive analytics.
 Providers must make numerous decisions (admission/discharge; ordering tests, medications, etc.) in a chaotic environment within a compressed time-frame that can lead to a variety of cognitive errors.
 Our lab is focused on augmenting this decision process and lessening the cognitive burden of providers through integration of machine learning tools into clinical work-flows.
 To accomplish this task, we use a variety of methods including deep learning.

 Data Mining/Unsupervised Learning– Adoption of EHRs has led to an explosion of secondary data available for research.
 We use of variety of data science tools to mine EHR emergency medicine data, find novel relationships, and gain better insight into care processes.
 Our current research is focused on finding low-dimensional representations of ED encounters and using cluster analysis for phenotype discovery.

 Discovery of optimal pathways of care through the use of decision analysis– Our work in this area is primarily focused on establishing appropriate testing thresholds and cost-effective clinical pathways for emergency conditions including: aortic dissection, renal colic, trauma, and head injury.

 EHR-driven, outcomes-based research– Current work in this area focuses on causal analysis of difficult to randomize interventions in emergency research using observational EHR data.
 For example, we are interested in examining the effect of point-of-care ultrasound on mortality and other patient-centered outcomes.

-Database Management Systems; Decision Making, Computer-Assisted; Decision Theory; Medical Informatics; Neural Networks, Computer; Data Mining; Data Science
+Artificial Intelligence; Decision Theory; Medical Informatics; Natural Language Processing; Neural Networks, Computer; Data Mining; Deep Learning; Data Science

 Public Health Interests